seanrobenalt/algorithms/README.md

 --- | --- | --- | --- | --- | ---
 1 | *n* | *n*^2 | *n*^3 | (3/2)^*n* | 2^*n*

+**Big-O notation** - running time grows at most this much, but could grow more slowly.
+Used for asymptotic upper bounds - bounds growth of the running time from above only.

+**Big-omega notation** - use when we want to say that an algorithm takes at least a certain amount of time, without providing an upper bound.
+Used for asymptotic lower bounds - bounds growth of the running time from below only.

+*Note: if a run time is the same by big-O and big-omega, then it is also big-Theta*

 ---
 ## Binary Search